 BroadcastReceiver.
 Translators need to be technical enough to know whether these terms should be translated or left as is.
 Terms set off in

 code tags normally wouldn’t be translated, but many other terms referring to technical elements might also best be left untranslated.
-It can be a tricky judgement call when the technical term isn’t set off as code but refers to a technical concept or class (such as “MediaSession”).
+It can be a tricky judgment call when the technical term isn’t set off as code but refers to a technical concept or class (such as “MediaSession”).

 After translators finish translating the content, the translation needs to be checked over by a subject matter expert in that language — usually by a field engineer who works with clients in that locale.
 The glossary will also assist the subject matter experts who review the translation.

 Specialized versus non-specialized terms

 One challenge in coming up with a glossary is distinguishing between specialized terms unique to your API and terms that are common within the industry or knowledge domain.
 You don’t need to define terms that are common within the knowledge domain you’re working in.
 For example, with a sample Android app, you wouldn’t need to define adb (Android Debug Bridge) in your glossary because anyone who develops on Android would presumably already be familiar with adb.

 However, if you think listing some industry terms in the glossary would be helpful for users, who might need a little more information, you can do so.
 Glossaries can easily accommodate dozens or even hundreds of terms.
 In your definitions, you can also include links to external sites where more information is available.